joinpursuit/7-1-Module-Three-Practice-Assessment/README.md

 Remember to install your packages correctly so that we will be able to run / compile your app by running npm install, npm start.

 Your app should also have a **clean** console.
 We don't want to see you Warnings, Errors, or Logs.

+# Goals for 5/10
+At 11:45 I need to see the 3 different links.
+I need to have all my compentent configured even without information to render.
+I need to have at least my Api working.
+At 4:30 have at least have of the lab pokemon link.